Drama and Theatre Studies

 “Theatre is a mirror.
 A sharp reflection of society” Yazmeena Reza

-Welcome to the Bridgewater Drama Department where we are delighted to offer a vibrant and exciting A-level in Drama and Theatre Studies.
+Welcome to the Bridgewater Drama Department where we are delighted to offer a vibrant and exciting A Level in Drama and Theatre Studies.
 The course gives students the opportunity to develop their practical skills and theoretical understanding.
-The A-level consists of three major components:
+The A Level consists of three major components:

 • A three hour written exam which requires in-depth study and practical understanding of two set texts, The Glass Menagerie by Tennessee Williams and Jerusalem by Jez Butterworth.
 Students also write a live theatre review during the exam.